American Historic Racing Motorcycle Association: Founding

-The AHRMA Organization
+Organization

 AHRMA is governed by a 12-member Board of Trustees, six from east of the Mississippi River and six from west of the Mississippi, elected from and by the membership.
 Trustees serve three-year terms and may be reelected any number of times.

-AHRMA Historic Motorcycle Racing
+Disciplines

-AHRMA offers vintage National and regional road racing, motocross, dirt track, observed trials and cross country competition.
-The classic machines active in AHRMA events span a full 70 years, from the 1920s to the early-’90s.
+AHRMA offers vintage National and regional road racing, motocross, flat track, observed trials and cross country competition.
+The classic machines active in AHRMA events span a full 70 years, from the 1920s to the early 1990s.
 The national-championship schedule typically includes at least 15 rounds in each competition discipline.
-AHRMA Nationals take place at some of the finest and most historic venues in the United States: Road America, Willow Springs, Heartland Motorsports Park, New Jersey Motorsports Park and Barber Motorsports Park, to name a few.
+AHRMA Nationals take place at some of the finest and most historic venues in the United States such as Road America, Willow Springs, Heartland Motorsports Park, New Jersey Motorsports Park and Barber Motorsports Park.

-AHRMA Vintage / Modern Road Racing

-Many consider the 50-year time span – from the 1930s to the mid-‘70s – the golden age of roadracing.
-We recognize that the oldest of these motorcycles are the least available; therefore only small numbers are likely to participate in most events, and some events may have no examples.
-However, AHRMA is committed to maintaining a venue to showcase these early motorcycles, no matter how few.